Laid Back Breastfeeding - Making Nursing Easier

-- Useful for if a mother has a fast letdown (fast flow of milk).
+- Beneficial if a mother has a fast letdown (fast milk flow).
 Nursing your baby in an upright or semi-reclined position will ensure that your infant's airway stays open.

 - This position will help expel excess gas in your baby, leaving you with a less gassy, happier baby.